All Episodes

 We know that millions of jobs have been created.

-Manufacturing jobs are back, and they're back in a in a huge way, which is great for working men and women.
+We know the jobs that were never coming back, manufacturing jobs are back, and they're back in a huge way, which is great for working men and women.

-They were told they're never coming back.
+They were told they're never coming back, ever.

-You know, we'll give you, you know, we know we have 14 states with record low unemployment, record low unemployment, African Americans, Hispanic Americans, Asian Americans, and our military.
+We know we have 14 states with record low unemployment, record low unemployment, African Americans, Hispanic Americans, Asian Americans, and our military.

 There is a Bloomberg article today, and I thought this was huge news.